qrst07/cloudmc-standard-kb/en/vpn/cca-using-remote-access.md

 slug: connect-to-a-remote-management-vpn-ikev2
 ---

-cloud.ca provides the ability to connect securely from your home or office to your VPC.
+CloudMC provides the ability to connect securely from your home or office to your VPC.
 Using an IKEv2-over-IPSec based VPN client on your preferred platform (e.g.: Windows, macOS, Ubuntu...), you will be able to access your instances without having to go through port forwarding on public IP addresses.

 ## VPC Configuration
 **Note:** To perform the following operations, your user account needs to be assigned either the **Editor** or **Owner** role on the target environment.